antononcube/RakuForPrediction-book/Articles/Outlier-detection-in-a-list-of-numbers.md

 Elements of the number list that are outside of the numerical interval made by one of these pairs of numbers are considered outliers.

 In many cases we want only the top outliers or only the bottom outliers.
-We can use the functions top-outliers and bottom-outliers for that.
-Here is an example with for finding top outliers using the Hampel outlier identifier:
+We can use the functions `top-outliers` and `bottom-outliers` for that.
+Here is an example of finding top outliers using the Hampel outlier identifier:

 ```perl6
 @points ==>